----------------------- ----------------------

 1. Terms Implied by Court

-Implied terms only occur because every contract can be deemed as incomplete in a world that we are unable to control.
-Terms implied by court are items that a court will assume were intended to be in the contract, regardless of whether they are physically present or not.
+Implied terms only occur because every contract can be deemed incomplete in a world we cannot control.
+Terms implied by the court are items that a court will assume were intended to be in the contract, regardless of whether they are physically present.

 2. Terms Implied by Statute